Nine things not to miss at the museum

 Designed by the great civil engineer Thomas Telford, Ellesmere Port was the largest Inland Waterway dock complex in the UK.
 Look out across the River Mersey to Liverpool, and that’s where goods were moved from ocean going ships onto narrow boats and barges so they could move relatively swiftly along the canal network.

 This year the museum celebrates 45 years since it was saved by the volunteers in the 1970s.
-Here's a list of the things not to miss at the museum as soon as we are able to reopen.
+Here's a list of the things not to miss at the museum when you visit.

 1. Time travel